DestineeAdams/WisdomDisperserAPI/README.md

 ## Optimizations
-find a way to make sure offensive language isn't added
+ - Implement a system to prevent offensive language from being added to the data base

 ## sourceing
 right now the data is sourced form various places on the internet